dsaffo/genoml/README.md

 - Munging has been refactored -- working on PLINK path issue + adding VIF
 - Discrete train has been refactored -- Some clean-up necessary
 - Discrete tune has been refactored -- Some clean-up necessary
+- Fix PLINK issue (PLINK has a redistributable license - just added to GenoML package and export PATH)

 ### TODO:
 - Refactoring: